frictionlessdata/datapackage/source/index.rst

 Things like:

   * Data packaging, publication and installation
+  * Revisioning of databases and datasets including diffing and merging
   * Protocols for sharing and syncing data changes
-  * Protocols for diffing and merging data
   * Web-oriented query languages for data
   * Webhooks and webservices for data transformation